Drake

 ◆ CalcPoseInBodyFrame()

-Returns the pose X_BF of this frame F in the body frame B associated with this frame.
+Returns the pose X_LF of this frame F in the LinkFrame (RigidBodyFrame) L of this Frame's Link (RigidBody).

-In particular, if this is the body frame B, this method directly returns the identity transformation.
+In particular, if this is the link frame L, this method directly returns the identity transformation.
+Note that this ONLY depends on the Parameters in the context; it does not depend on time, input, state, etc.

 ◆ CalcPoseInWorld()